-Hollow melanosomes are also found in the barbules of the blue secondaries and the variably coloured tail feathers of the Eurasian or common magpie, Pica pica.
+Hollow melanosomes are also found in the barbules of the blue secondary and the variably coloured tail feathers of the Eurasian or common magpie, Pica pica (Linnaeus 1758).
 The melanosomes are cylindrical rodlets, close-packed and pressed against the barbule's epicuticle in a few layers, causing a distinct, iridescent colouration.
-To explain the magpie feathers' reflectance spectra, the lattice of air holes that form the core of the melanosomes has been presumed to act as a colour-creating grating (Vigneron et al., 2006).
-In a related study, on the black-billed magpie, Pica hudsonia, the stack of about hexagonally packed, hollow melanosomes was treated as a two-dimensional photonic crystal, using photonic bandgap theory, taking into account the rodlet dimensions as well as the refractive indices of the material components of the barbules, keratin, melanin and air (Han et al., 2017).
+To explain the reflectance spectra of magpie feathers, the lattice of air holes that form the core of the melanosomes has been presumed to act as a colour-creating grating (Vigneron et al., 2006).
+In a related study on the black-billed magpie, Pica hudsonia, the stack of hexagonally packed, hollow melanosomes was treated as a twodimensional photonic crystal, using photonic bandgap theory, taking into account the rodlet dimensions as well as the RIs of the material components of the barbules, keratin, melanin and air (Han et al., 2017).
 Close examination of the cross-sectional microstructures of the magpie feather barbules revealed, however, that the lateral arrangement was of minor importance and that the vertically layered structure of melanin rodlets along the barbule surface is responsible for the iridescence (Han et al., 2017).

-Here we revisit the colouration of common magpie feathers by comparing finite-difference time-domain (FDTD) simulations with effective-medium multilayer (EMM) modelling.
-Treating the melanosome stacks as gradient multilayers, we find that multilayer optics allows ready understanding of the colouration of magpie feathers, thus expanding our insight into the intricacies of bird feather colouration.
+Here we revisit the colouration of common magpie feathers by comparing FDTD simulations with effective-medium multi-layer (EMM) modelling.
+Treating the melanosome stacks as gradient multi-layers, we find that multi-layer optics allows ready understanding of the colouration of magpie feathers, thus expanding our insight into the intricacies of bird feather colouration.